northpolesec/remote-risk-engine-plugin-demo/README.md

 ## Prerequisites

+- A Workshop instance
+- Workshop Admin permissions

-Make sure you have Workshop running.
-For this example we'll assume Workshop is listening on `localhost:8080`.
+For this example we'll assume that your plugin is reachable at `plugin.example.com:8888`

-You'll need to create an API key with read-write access.
-Workshop API keys begin with `npsws_sk_`.

 ## Build & Run